(Effective: December 11, 2019)

 We recognise the importance of protecting your personal information and are committed to processing it responsibly and in compliance with applicable data protection laws.

-- We collect and use your messages and content from your Slack public channels, Atlassian Confluence wiki spaces and Google Drive documents only in volumes necessary to provide you with a Slack application to implement the core functions: discovery and search knowledge entities implemented as Question and Answer pairs (Q&A pairs), factual messages or Wiki documents.
+- We collect and use your content from your Slack public channels, Atlassian Confluence wiki spaces and Google Drive documents only in volumes necessary to provide you with a Slack application to implement the core functions: discovery and search knowledge entities implemented as Question and Answer pairs (Q&A pairs), factual messages, derivatives/extracts from Wiki pages and documents.

 - We store knowledge entities, until you decide to uninstall our applications, to provide you with the ability to search answers for the new questions from your channels and to show you periodic statistics.
 All other messages, are either ignored or removed automatically after knowledge discovery analysis in a short period of time (up to 2 days).

 - We store all of your data on Google Cloud infrastructure and they are automatically encrypted at rest.
 This helps guard against unauthorised access and service interruptions.
 From the physical premises to the purpose-built servers, networking equipment, and custom security chips to the low-level software stack running on every machine, entire hardware infrastructure is secured and hardened.

 - Your data are handled automatically by algorithms.
 We authorise only trusted individuals to have legitimate access to systems and data repositories containing customer data.
 This strict authorisation extends to job duties including debugging and maintenance activities.
 Access to customer data is only allowed for a legitimate debugging or maintenance purpose.
 At this moment only two engineers in our company have this access level.

 - We don’t share any of your data with any third party except in cases we legally obliged to provide access according to the laws.